A/Prof. Kypros Kypri

 • Referee for national granting bodies in Australia, the UK, Netherlands, Switzerland, New Zealand, and Canada.

-• Scientific journal reviewer: JAMA, Archives of Internal Medicine, PLoS Medicine, MJA, Addiction, Alcohol & Alcoholism, Journal of Consulting & Clinical Psychology
+• Scientific journal reviewer: New England Journal of Medicine, The Lancet, JAMA, Annals of Internal Medicine, Archives of Internal Medicine, PLoS Medicine, MJA, Addiction, Alcohol & Alcoholism, Journal of Consulting & Clinical Psychology

 - Doctor of Philosophy, University of Otago - New Zealand, 2003